jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q11: Write a query to find the average order value for each product category.
+<b> Q11: Write a query to find the average order value for each product category</b>

 <details>
   <summary>A11:</summary>